-The proposed amendments codify existing practices at Marine and Pleasure Craft Coating Operations that are subject to Rule 1106 and 1106.1.
-Since the proposed amendments do not significantly affect air quality or emissions, no new significant cost burden is expected above and beyond what is currently required.
+Proposed Amended Rule 1106 re-codifies existing requirements for Marine and Pleasure Craft Coating Operations found in current Rule 1106 and 1106.1.
+Since Proposed Amended Rule 1106 does not significantly affect air quality or emissions, no new significant cost burden is expected above and beyond what is currently required.
 Therefore, a socioeconomic assessment is not necessary or required.
 Additional reporting proposed for marine and pleasure craft coating manufacturers is not substantial and the associated costs are expected to be minimal.